 If the repair is specifically for the business area, include it in the claim at the percentage of the room used for business.
 An example is if you need to redecorate the room.

 Insurance – If you have separate business insurance, claim the whole amount but do not include home insurance.
-If you do not have separate business insurance, include a proportion of the home insurance.
+If you do not have separate business insurance, including a proportion of the home insurance.

 Home Office Deduction Worksheet Excel